-Each week I'll publish a new set of craft business tips - timely reminders of things you should be thinking of or working on in that moment.
+I've published 52 sets of craft business tips - one for every week in the year.
+They are full of timely reminders of things you should be thinking of or working on in that moment.

 Did you remember to find the application deadlines for craft shows and studio tours that interest you?
 I'll remind you in January.

 How's your booth looking?
-I'll send you craft booth inspiration in the spring and summer when you need to create or spruce up your display.
+Links to craft booth inspiration are posted in the spring and summer when you need to create or spruce up your display.